 H. Calibrate distributors initially at the Iowa DOT Materials Laboratory.
 Verification of a manufacturer's calibration may be made by the Iowa DOT Materials Laboratory or by a District Materials Office.
 Have distributor calibrations certified annually by either the Iowa DOT Materials Laboratory or District materials personnel.
-If distributors are found to have inaccurate calibrations, have distributors recalibrated by the Iowa DOT Materials Laboratory before further use.
+If distributors are found to have inaccurate calibrations, have distributors recalibrated by the Iowa DOT Materials.